Crystal-Nest/leathered-boots/README.md

 ## **Description**
 Only leather boots allow you to walk on powdered snow?
 No more!
 Leather your boots and walk on powdered snow without losing armor protection!
+Also prevent freezing!

 ## **Compatibility**
 Compatible with [Revamped End](https://www.curseforge.com/minecraft/mc-mods/revamped-end)!
 TODO: Add gilded enderite picture
 Compatible with [Gilded Armors](https://www.curseforge.com/minecraft/mc-mods/gilded-armors)!
 TODO: Add leathered gilded boots

 ## **Features**
 - Each Vanilla pair of boots has its own leathered version!
 - Leathered boots prevent you from falling into powdered snow!
+- Leathered boots prevent freezing!
+(WIP)
-- Leathered boots can be tinted!
+- Leathered boots can be dyed!
-- Craft leathered boots by putting normal boots in a smithing table with leather!
+- Craft leathered boots by putting normal boots and leather boots together in a crafting table.
 TODO: Add crafting recipe image
+- Right-clicking a cauldron with dyed lethered boots removes the color!
+(WIP)
+- The Leatherworker villager can trade leathered boots.
+(WIP)
+- Mobs can occasionally spawn with leathered boots.
+(WIP)
+- Leathered boots can be found in Igloos chests!
+(WIP)
+- Walking on powdered snow with leathered boots gives the *Light as a rabbit* advancement.
+(WIP)
 - If Revamped End is installed, Enderite boots can be leathered!
 - If Gilded Armors is installed, any gilded boot can be leathered!